kalyssao/buy-it/README.md

-# Should I Buy It?
+# Should You Buy That?
 🛒 A sentiment-based online judge for Amazon purchases.

 Built with React, Jest, scikit-learn & Flask.